proy19/Computer-Vision/Assignment 1/README.md

 # Assignment 1

 ## Part A : Fundamentals
 1) I calibrated the camera in MATLAB.
-Outputs/Script shown in file `Priyangka_Roy_Camera_Calibration.pdf`
+Outputs/Script shown in the calibration mlx file.

 ## Part B : MATLAB Prototyping
 2) To find real world dimensions, I used the MATLAB ginput() function.
 The code is shown in `Part_B.pdf`.